Still Touched With Fire

 You want to know what my secret is?
 I'm always angry.

-Rather than visualizing this superpower as ever angry (guilty), I think of having my own inner Ner tamid, a perpetual light which is always burning inside.
+Rather than visualizing this superpower as ever angry (guilty), I think of having my own inner Ner tamid, the "perpetual light" or "lux aeterna" which is always burning inside.
 I’ll end with an excerpt from Stephen Spender’s poem, “I think continually of those…”

 Who, from the womb, remembered the soul’s history